bigbinary/neeto-ui/README.md

 yarn
 ```

-You can create new components in the `lib/components` and export them from `lib/index.js`.
+You can create new components in `lib/components` and export them from `lib/index.js`.

 Running the `yarn storybook` command starts a storybook app.
+Use this application to test out changes and see how your component behaves in the storybook for **neetoUI**

+- To see if tests associated with your components pass run `yarn test`.
+- To see if **neetoUI** gets built and bundled after changes run `yarn build`.
+- To see if the storybook gets built run `yarn build-storybook`.

-Use this application to test out changes.
-Note that nothing in the `stories` folder will be bundled with neetoUI.
+Note that nothing in the `stories` folder will be bundled with **neetoUI**.

 ## Building